Conservation Law, P.C., Jessica E. Jay, Attorney at Law

 From the most urgent and obtainable in the short term to the most sea-changing and aspirational in the long term, presented here is a view of the immediate, ongoing, and future needs for reform or reimagining in land conservation law.
 These reforms and reimagining include bolstering and expanding conservation incentives in the face of extensive abuse, integrating private land protection within communities, adjusting land monetization and valuation approaches, unbundling land ownership notions, and re-democratizing and restoring land access and use.
 Such reforms and reimagining are intended to sustain and secure perpetual land conservation as a continuing, dynamic, and flexible source for critical resource management and protection at the local, state, federal, and global levels, while ensuring equitable, inclusive, diverse, and just land protection in the context of past, current, and future generations of land use and users.

-Vermont Law School, Law Course, June 2023
+Vermont Law School, Summer Session, June 2024

-National Land Trust Rally, Conference, September 2023
+Land Trust Alliance, National Land Trust Rally, Presentations, September 2024

-Federal Tax Issues: Latest and Greatest, Workshop
+•Federal Tax Issues: Latest and Greatest, Workshop